Scott Cooper (football manager)

-Scott Joseph Cooper (born 16 June 1970) is an Irish-English professional football manager.
+Scott Joseph Cooper (born 16 June 1970) is an Irish-English professional football manager who is the head coach of Cambodian Premier League club Visakha.

 Cooper last served as the head coach of the Philippines national football team.
-He has coaching experiences with the Huntsville Fire, Chester City, Anguilla national football team, Montserrat national football team, Leicester City, the Independent Schools Football Association (ISFA) England Under-15 National Football Team.
+He has coaching experience with Huntsville Fire, Chester City, the Anguilla national football team, the Montserrat national football team, Leicester City, and the Independent Schools Football Association (ISFA) England under-15 national football team.

 Managerial career

 Early career

 Cooper has coached the Anguilla and Montserrat national teams.

 Buriram United

-Cooper was picked by Buriram United to replace Attaphol Buspakom after 2013 AFC Champions League against FC Seoul along with his assistant Darren Read.
+Cooper was picked by Buriram United to replace Attaphol Buspakom after the 2013 AFC Champions League against FC Seoul along with his assistant Darren Read.

-On his arrival at Buriram United Cooper found the club in third place of the Thai Premier League, five points adrift of the league leaders.
+On his arrival at Buriram United, Cooper found the club in third place of the Thai Premier League, five points adrift of the league leaders.
 Under Cooper's managerial reign, Buriram were unbeaten in the Thai Premier League, AFC Champions League, Thai FA Cup and Thai League Cup.

 Buriram United won 23 out of 29 matches, drawing five and losing only once under Cooper.
 The club won all their away games at the top four Thai clubs during the season.
-Named "Manager of the Month" in June 2013, Cooper has led Buriram United to the top 10 club rankings in Asia, creating history for the Thai club in the process.
+Named "Manager of the Month" in June 2013, Cooper led Buriram United to the top 10 club rankings in Asia, creating history for the Thai club in the process.
 Under Cooper's tutelage, Buriram on an average scored 3.1 goals per game whilst conceding 0.75 goals per game.

 Cooper also had a major influence on developing Thai players in his squad, as nine Thai players were called up to the national team.